Aniruddhmuley2001/cpp-stl-resources-/README.md

 # cpp-stl-resources-
-This repo contains the code through which Rachit Jain explains STL in C++.
-This will be helpful for revision with step by step approach.
-Also, it includes codes from the Educative course work.
+This repo contains a collection of CPP STL functions, some algorithms and Data Structure concepts in C and CPP.

 ## Problem Statements
 ### application_1: